47chapters/letsgo/docs/how-to/develop-the-worker.md

 ### Increasing visibility with Slack notifications

-One challenge with asynchronous work is that it happens asynchronously, and the outcome of the processig is difficult to observe.
+One challenge with asynchronous work is that it happens asynchronously, and the outcome of the processing is difficult to observe.
 LetsGo makes it easy to send notifications to Slack when important events happen.
 The _worker_ component is pre-wired to send Slack messages on important Stripe lifecycle events, you only need to enable it.
 Read the [send notifications to Slack](./send-notifications-to-slack.md) to set this up.

 ### Related topics